 Also, in the area of working regionally with employer/business services as a team effort, the Business Services Manager has established a small team comprised of NC Works Career Center staff to provide support in efforts such as local area program requests or workforce/economic development updates from partners for employers.
 The team consists of Career Center Managers, an Employer Team Lead and is represented by a Board member from the private sector and community.
 One major task is the review of training requests that are recommended by the BSM for funding for the local are programs; and rank and rate any that are being considered.
 This group is also the first contact for major items to be shared out in regards to business services.
 NC Works is represented well with this team.

-Rapid Respnse services are led by the Local Area (Business Services Manager) after an effective and complete WARN notice (typically) is submitted, however in cases such as QVC Dec 2021, the Local Area led from the time of the business closing/fire to present and worked with the Executives/Policy Staff out of state and in State, Commerce and Local County Management to successfully provide Rapid Response Services.
+Rapid Respnse services are led by the Local Area (Business Services Manager) after an effective and complete WARN notice (typically) is submitted, however in cases such as OVC Dec 2021, the Local Area led from the time of the business closing/fire to present and worked with the Executives/Policy Staff out of state and in State, Commerce and Local County Management to successfully provide Rapid Response Services.
 The BSM coordinated all activity in for the team from the 5 counties to assist this company, which was represented by 21 Counties of employees, schedule events for re-hire, work with the Director and Commerce for documentation for dislocated worker funding and continue to remain the lead contact for the Company Management Team across State lines several months later.
-In other areas, if Business Edge is something to consider, the Business Services Manager will note this and contact the representative of the Unit to proceed after the Phase 1 assessment is complete.
+In other areas, if Business Edge is something to consider, the Business Services Manager will note this and contact the represnteative of the Unit to proceed after the Phase 1 assessment is complete.
 Other ways to assist struggling businesses, as in previous years is to include the partners of SBTDC for review of financials in a company and make recommentations for further assistance and resources in an effort to keep the business open.
-These have been successful methods in previous years.
+These have been successful methods in previous years and the Local Area seeks to continue this manner of oversight and team leading, as it has been used as best practice and the Local Area is an example to others that may face lavoffs and closures close or just as this magnitude.